 Aloe isn’t just for sunburns and house plants.
 Beyond its topical and decorative uses, aloe can also be consumed when prepared properly.
-And these days, you can find it adding a unique twist to cocktails.
+And these days, you can find it adding a twist to cocktails.

 Straight aloe can be bitter and difficult to work with, says Chicago bartender Angela Lovell.
 But in liqueur form, it shows delicate and round flavors of melon, cucumber and citrus.
 To make the Annie Oakley cocktail, she uses Chareau.
 The all-natural California liqueur is distilled with farm-fresh ingredients, including aloe, cucumber, spearmint, lemon peel and muskmelon, and it’s the easiest way to get aloe into your drinks.